jaybee111/gedepiar/README.md

 | Attribute     | Description  |
 | ------------- | --------- |
 | data-gedepiar-service     | This alias is used to identify the related HTML-Tags ``data-gedepiar-service="[SERVICE-ALIAS]"``
-| data-gedepiar-overlay | Adds an html-Wrapper which includes explanatory service text and an activation button.
+| data-gedepiar-overlay     | Adds a html-Wrapper which includes explanatory service text and an activation button.
+This wrapper will be present until the user clicked the activation button.
+After clicking the activation button the external resource will be loaded (e.g. [Youtube](#youtube))
+| data-gedepiar-overlay-img | Adds a html-Wrapper which includes explanatory service text, an activation button and a background image.
 This wrapper will be present until the user clicked the activation button.
 After clicking the activation button the external resource will be loaded (e.g. [Youtube](#youtube))

 The html elements must be marked as follows: